madr/urban-enigma/README.md

 The app interface language is swedish.
 All weights are presented in the metric system: kilograms (kg) and tons (1000 kg).

+## Getting started

+Install all dependencies using NPM, and start the Parcel bundler and development web server.

+    $> npm i
+    $> npm start

+Site is now running at http://localhost:1234.

+Starting the Jest test watcher is highly recommended.

+    $> npm test

+Use `npm run test-once` to run tests once.

+## How to contribute

+Contributions are most welcome!
+Feel free to create an issue describing your idea, or start a Pull request here on Github.

+Please make sure that **the following requirements** are met with your changes:

+ * Green tests.
+ * Code is formatted using Prettier.

 ## Goals

 Written with the following personal goals and challenges of technical